 - Action Name Short description of the action - Action Priority Select the order of execution relative to the other actions defined in the same panel.
-Lower numerical values correspond to increased priority - Periodicity Actions can be executed once for each anomaly or filtering rule (if the Preconditions allow), or periodically.
-The frequency of execution is 5 seconds for Packet Sensor, Packet Filter, Sensor Cluster and Filter Cluster, and 5-60 seconds for Flow Sensor (depending upon its Granularity parameter) - Execution Actions can be executed either automatically without requiring end-user intervention, or manually by an operator or administrator that clicks the lightning icon from Reports " Tools " Anomalies " Active Anomalies " Actions - Record Action When enabled, the name of the action is recorded and displayed on anomaly reports - Preconditions Preconditions are rules used to allow or deny the execution of actions.
-The action is executed only when each precondition is evaluated as true, or when the list of preconditions is empty.
+Lower numerical values correspond to increased priority - Periodicity Actions can be executed once or periodically.
+The frequency of execution is 5 seconds for Packet Sensor, Packet Filter, Sensor Cluster and Filter Cluster, or 5-60 seconds for Flow Sensor, depending upon its Granularity parameter - Execution Actions can be executed either automatically without requiring end-user intervention, or manually by an operator or administrator that clicks the lightning icon from Reports " Tools " Anomalies " Active Anomalies " Actions - Record Action When enabled, the name of the action is recorded and displayed on anomaly reports - Preconditions Preconditions are rules that can deny the execution of actions.
+Each action is executed only when each precondition is evaluated as true, or when the list of preconditions is empty.

-Each precondition contains a conditional parameter (listed in Appendix 5 on page 134), a comparison function, and a user-defined value.
+Each precondition contains a conditional parameter (listed in Appendix 5 on page 127), a comparison function, and a user-defined value.
 Conditional parameters are dynamic, internal parameters (variables) whose values are constantly updated by Sensors and Filters.

-Tip: To combine conditional parameters in complex ways (e.g. mix logical disjunction and logical conjunction) you can write a custom script that uses a conditional parameter named "Custom Script Return Value" together with dynamic parameters passed as arguments to the script
+Tip: To combine conditional parameters in complex ways (e.g. mix logical disjunction and logical conjunction), write a custom script that uses the conditional parameter named "Custom Script Return Value" together with dynamic parameters passed as arguments

 Dynamic parameters are parameters (variables) defined within curly brackets "{ and }", used as parameters or script arguments for most Response actions.
 Almost every conditional parameter has a corresponding dynamic parameter.
-All dynamic parameters are listed in Appendix 5 on page 134.
+All dynamic parameters are listed in Appendix 5 on page 127.